KedoKudo/virtualbeamline/readme.md

     `ctrl+p ctrl+q`
     to safely detatch from the container without stopping it.

+* Accessing PVs on the network by first starting a new container with
+    `docker run -it --rm --net=virtualbeam virtualbeamline:base /bin/bash`
+    then issue the following cmd in the shell of this container for testing
+    `caget 13SIM1:cam1:AcquirePeriod`
+    which should returns a proper epics signal value.

 > TODO: use Docker swarm/composor to setup the virtual beamline